 Scheduled increases to liquor server minimum wage

-The liquor server minimum wage will increase at a greater rate than the regular minimum wage until June 1, 2020.
+The liquor server minimum wage increased at a greater rate than the regular minimum wage until June 1, 2020.
 As of June 1, 2021 the liquor server minimum wage will be repealed and liquor servers will be paid the regular minimum wage.
-Scheduled increases are as follows:
+The next scheduled increase is as follows:

 June 1, 2021 – $15.20 per hour (regular minimum wage)